amritpandey23/dsa-guide/docs/backtracking/backtracking.md

 # Backtracking

 Backtracking is a strategy where we solve a problem for all possible patterns and stop after receiving the best solution.
+The base idea to retract our solution to the best possible condition from where other solution can be made of branched is to undo any changes we've made.
+What I mean by that is the magic of backtracking is to **rub out the non-working solution** to a point where the solution can be made working again.

 ## Finding valid permutation